Sharing experience and building for people

 • Cloud Infrastructure Engineer

-I have 8+ years of experience in infrastructure development, DevOps and SRE practices.
+I have 9+ years of experience in infrastructure development, DevOps and SRE practices.
 I specialize in Kubernetes and the surrounding cloud-native ecosystem.

 • Software Engineer

 I enjoy building platform services and tools that empower others.
-I'm always on the lookout for challenging problems to solve—like puzzles—by writing clean, efficient code in Go, Python, or whatever language the task calls for.
+I'm always on the lookout for challenging problems to solve like puzzles by writing clean, efficient code in Go, Python, or whatever language the task calls for.

 • Open Source enthusiast